CTE Hope Events and Press Releases

 Friday April 21st, 2017--Gala for Hope

 CTE Hope is hosting a fundraising Gala on Friday April 21st, 2017 at 6:30 pm.
 The Gala will include a silent auction, live music, delicious dinner and socializing, and presentations from organizations like the Concussion Legacy Foundation, as well as a message from Brenda Easter and others.
 Mark Tauscheck of KCCI will be our MC for the evening.
 It will be an important night and a night to remember.

-Online bidding for the silent auction will begin on April 10th and if you are unable to attend the Gala, you may still participate in the auction!
+Online bidding for the silent auction is now live (see links above) and if you are unable to attend the Gala, you may still participate in the auction!

 The Gala for Hope will be held at the Holiday Inn Conference Center in Des Moines, IA.
 Tickets are $65 a person or $650 for a table of 10.

 Ticket reservations are on a first come basis so don't wait to register!
 If you are attending with a group, feel free to use the comment box when registering to indicate who you would like seated at the same table.
 For more information, contact the CTE Hope team.

 September 15, 2016--CTE Forum, West Des Moines, IA